ZTiKnl/sara/README.md

 Hi Sara, how are you?
 (prompt / response) All systems operational!
 How is the weather in (where are we)?
-The current weather in Amsterdam, Netherlands is:
+(prompt / response) The current weather in Amsterdam, Netherlands is:
 (weatherdetails)
 ```